andreasstollar/automation-demos/terraform/azure/README.md

 ## IMPORTANT!!
 Azure cli tools do NOT work when attached to GDT VPN.
 You can use Azure cloud shell.

+## Files
+`variables.tf` - variables referenced in other .tf files

+`vpc.tf` - creates VPC, Subnets and Firewalls

+`linux_instance.tf` - creates linux vm, use with vpc.tf to create instance in new VPC

+`linux_instance_existing_vpc.tf` - creates a linux vm in existing VPC, update subnet_id and security_group_id

 ### Authentication
 Login via a web browser, use azure console CLI tools, or install locally (see below).
 Locally installed tools launches web browser to authenticate `az login` launches browser.